 After completing her training contract in 2013, at the oldest law firm in the southern hemisphere, Blair was admitted as an Attorney and Notary Public in South Africa.
 There, she practised predominantly in the areas of Employment law and Litigation.
 She moved to the UK at the end of 2016 and worked in-house at UNISON for two years where she assisted with large scale litigation, and test-cases often for multiple claimants.
-Most notably, she was involved in the final leg of the ET Fees case heard by the Supreme Court in 2018.
+Most notably, she was involved in the final leg of the ET Fees case heard by the Supreme Court in 2017.
 During that time, she cross-qualified as a solicitor and returned to private practise at the beginning of 2019.

-In her spare time, she enjoys playing the piano, visiting her local vineyards, and spending time with family and friends.
+In her spare time, she enjoys playing the piano, visiting her local vineyards, and spending time with her family and friends.